mkdoc/mkcli/doc/readme/guide.md

 An extended description that can include paragraphs, lists, code blocks and other block level elements.
 ```

+Note that the help output only includes paragraphs so some meaning may be lost in the help output if you include lists, code blocks or block quotes.
+For this reason it is recommended that the description section only contain paragraphs.

 #### Arguments

 Program arguments are declared with a heading of *Options* and a list following the heading: